drytoastman/scorekeeperfrontend/docs/sync.md

 # Data Synchronization

-You can open the DataSynchronization window by right clicking on the TrayMonitor and selecting **Data Sync**.
+You can open the status window by right clicking on the Tray icon and selecting **Status Window**.

 ![ContextMenu](images/syncmenu.png)